boazbk/tcs/lec_08a_restricted_models.md

 # Restricted computational models { #restrictedchap }

 > ### { .objectives }
-* See that Turing completeness is not always a good thing
+* See that Turing completeness is not always a good thing.
 * Another example of an always-halting formalism: _context-free grammars_ and _simply typed $\lambda$ calculus.
 * The pumping lemma for non context-free functions.
 * Examples of computable and uncomputable _semantic properties_ of regular expressions and context-free grammars.